HelTecAutomation/HeltecDocs/en/source/cubecell/lorawan/connect_to_gateway.md

 ### Register a device

 Register a new device in TTN's "Applications" page.
-The `Device ID`, `Device EUI`, `App Key` can be generated automatically. usrs need make sure the relevant parameter in CubeCell is the same with TTN.
+The `Device ID`, `Device EUI`, `App Key` can be generated automatically. users need make sure the relevant parameter in CubeCell is the same with TTN.

 ![](img/connect_to_server/02.png)